MariBerry/crem-ml/README.md

 `$ spci_descriptors --help`

-`spci_model -x <name of descriptors file from previous step> -f svm -y  <path to txt file with activities of molecules>` `-m <model types  from scikit-learn> -d <path to save models> -t <reg|class>`
+`spci_model -x <name of descriptors file from previous step> -f svm -y  <path to txt file with tab-separated names and activities of molecules containig header line too>`
+`-m <model types  from scikit-learn> -d <path to save models> -t <reg|class>`

 for more settings and detailed description, call